abhishekkundu25/mru-buffers/README.md

   - `<leader>1`..`<leader>9`: jump to pinned slot 1..9
 - Commands:
   - `:MRUMenu`: toggle the menu
+  - `:MRUTelescope`: fuzzy-search the MRU ring with Telescope (optional)
   - `:MRUPin {1..9}`: pin current buffer to a slot
   - `:MRUUnpin {1..9}`: clear a pin slot
   - `:MRURing`: print the ring in `vim.notify`